laurenperez/SEIR-Flex-2.22.22-Sasquatch/src/course-materials/unit-projects/unit-three-project-requirements.md

 4. Demonstrate your app's main features.

-5. Share/discuss the following code (not line-by-line):
+5. Share and discuss the most challenging code (not line-by-line)

-	- Your "favorite" React component

 6. Share the experience by answering the following: